Last reviewed 6 April 2020

 Employers have a duty of care for employees even when working from home.
-Employers are responsible for carrying out a risk assessment to verify whether the proposed home workplace's environment is suitable for the tasks involved.
-This would include a general health and safety risk assessment (see the Homeworking Viability Checklist) and, depending on the work, a manual handling assessment, workstation equipment assessment or COSHH assessment.
+Usually, employers are responsible for carrying out a display screen equipment (DSE) risk assessment to verify whether the proposed home workstation is suitable for the tasks involved.
+However, the Health and Safety Executive has said that a workstation assessment is not required for those working at home temporarily during the pandemic.
+Employers may need to do other types of health and safety risk assessment, depending on the work, eg a manual handling assessment or COSHH assessment.
 Employers should also carry out specific risk assessments for new and expectant mothers and young workers.

 Organisations do not need to send somebody to conduct the risk assessment — the homeworker can do so using a suitable checklist.

 Employees are also required to tell an employer if any precautions turn out to be inadequate.
 As the law stands, Health and Safety Executive inspectors have the right to visit homeworkers at home.
 However, this is very unlikely to happen.

 Make sure all employees are properly trained for doing the job from home and for any equipment they will be using.

 What else will your workers need at home?
 Do you need to provide them with a stock of stationery?
 If they do piecework, eg sewing, how will you ensure a steady supply of materials?
 Will the employer contribute to the cost of the employee’s heating, lighting and phone bill?
 Do they need extra insurance to work from home?